return to top

 The organization has evolved and matured. and we have never lost sight of our first task: to be followers of Jesus Christ.
 We are to be salt, light, and the undisguised city in a broken world.
 That task includes planting churches in fulfillment of the Great Commission (Matthew 28:18-20).

-You can learn more about PEARUSA by visiting the website at www.pearusa.org.
+You can learn more about the Diocese of Christ Our Hope by visiting the website at https://www.adhope.org.

 Through this provincial alliance, St. John’s is connected constitutionally as well as spiritually with like-minded faithful Anglicans throughout the continent.
 We rejoice at the growing cooperation and unity with our brothers and sisters around the world and in our own nation.